jmejiaxdev/test-rail-cli/README.md

 # TestSyncAI

-**TestSyncAI** is a powerful tool that automates the process of converting test descriptions into Gherkin language, syncing test cases with TestRail, and updating Jest test descriptions with TestRail IDs.
-By integrating with OpenAI's ChatGPT and TestRail APIs, TestSyncAI ensures that your testing workflow is efficient and seamless.
+**TestSyncAI** is a powerful tool that automates the process of converting test descriptions into Gherkin language, syncing test cases with TestRails, and updating Jest test descriptions with TestRails IDs.
+By integrating with OpenAI's ChatGPT and TestRails APIs, TestSyncAI ensures that your testing workflow is efficient and seamless.

 ## Features

 - **Gherkin Conversion**: Automatically convert test descriptions into Gherkin language using OpenAI's ChatGPT API.
-- **TestRail Integration**: Create or update test cases in TestRail based on Jest test descriptions.
+- **TestRails Integration**: Create or update test cases in TestRails based on Jest test descriptions.
-- **Test Case Syncing**: Append TestRail test case IDs to Jest test descriptions for easy tracking.
+- **Test Case Syncing**: Append TestRails test case IDs to Jest test descriptions for easy tracking.
 - **Automation**: Simplify test management by automating routine tasks like syncing and updating test cases.

 ## Table of Contents